vecel/mcmc-decipher/README.md

 <div align="justify">
 <i>Where <b>&pi;</b> is defined in <b>Lemma 1</b>.
 </i><br><br>
-We apply the theory above to obtain a decoded text maximizing the loglikelihood function.
+We apply the theory above to obtain a decoded text maximizing the log-likelihood function.
 Same intuition, as with the plain Metropolis-Hastings, applies.
 We hope that the most probable text will be the real message.
 </div>

 ## Exploration